DivergentClouds/metasubleq/readme.txt

- Variables are a special case of label that are defined in curly brackets Variables are stored in memory directly after code Variable take the form of a name followed by a colon followed by 1 or more values
+ Variables are a special case of label that are defined in curly brackets Variables are stored in memory directly after code Variables take the form of a name followed by a colon followed by 1 or more values
  For example:
    {name: value1 value2 ...}